Colorectal Cancer Screening or “FIT test”

 What is it?

-The FIT test (or fecal immunochemical test) checks for tiny amounts of blood in your stool, which in some cases can be an early sign of colon cancer.
+The FIT test (or fecal immunochemical test) checks for tiny amounts of blood in your stool that can only be seen with special equipment.
+In some cases, this can be an early sign of colon cancer.
 It is performed once every two years.

 Who is it for?